venatus9/Hardware-Hacking/README.md

 I was able to confidently identify the 3rd pin as transmit (TX) due to its variable voltage.

 With that done, we've mapped our UART interface!

+Now comes the most nerve-wracking step in this project...

+...
+Soldering.

+## Soldering Pin Headers